microsoft/CameraTraps/classification/README.md

     * To run this mode: set `--cropped-images-dir /path/to/crops`
     * To skip this mode: omit `--cropped-images-dir`

 Thus, we will first call the Batch Detection API.
-This will save a `resume.json` file that contains all of the task IDs.
+This saves a `resume.json` file that contains all of the task IDs.
 Because the Batch Detection API does not always respond with the correct task status, the only real way to verify if a task has finished running is to check the `async-api-*` Azure Storage container and see if the 3 output files are there.

 ```bash
 python detect_and_crop.py \